Our tips on where to find support and how to look after your mental health this Christmas

 #5 Find help when things get serious

-No one can deny that this hasn’t been an easy year.
-We think we’re all amazing to have got as far as December as well as we have.
+No one can deny that this hasn’t been an easy couple of years.
+We think we’re all amazing to have got as far as we have.
 However, for some this year has been a lot harder than for others.
 And if that includes you, we're thinking of you.

 If you’ve been struggling for whatever reason, please know how important it is to reach out and take the support that you so need and deserve.
 There are countless organisations and places that are waiting to offer you that hand to hold.
 We’ve put together a page of Mental Health Links where you can find a list of places to contact if you’re struggling - from The Samaritans for crisis help to The Mix which provides essential support for under 25s.